namely/namely_ruby_whiff/README.md

 # in your local project's config

-## this will no longer exclude the koala evaluator
+## this will no longer exclude the koala file from base
 Lint/RescueException:
   Exclude:
     - 'app/my_weird_file.rb'